What Is Health Insurance, And How Does It Work? (2025)

 • Your employer might offer group insurance.
 It’s how more than half of Americans get their health insurance.
 In addition, employers might also provide HRAs or HSAs with group insurance, giving employees more flexibility to manage their healthcare expenses.
 You can purchase individual insurance directly from an insurance company or on the HealthCare Marketplace.

 • Preventive services, such as check-ups and screenings, can help you stay healthy and catch potential health issues early.
-Other benefits of health insurance can include helping you manage healthcare and medical costs.
+Other benefits of health insurance can include helping you manage healthcare and medical costs, while also avoiding the significant financial and health-related consequences of being uninsured.

 More About Health Insurance